Morocco, Tunisia, Egypt, Zambia, Mozambique & South Africa 2020

 Entrance to St. Paul’s Cave – Monastery of St. Paul – Red Sea Desert, Egypt

-St. Anthony’s Monastery – Red Sea Desert, Egypt
+Entrance to the Tomb of St. Anthony St. Anthony’s Monastery – Red Sea Desert, Egypt

 Brother Marcos wanted to take Ajata and Virginia to St. Anthony’s cave where St. Anthony prayed (but not where he is buried.)
 It is about 20 minutes walk (in the hot sun) above the monastery, (about an hour round trip) but they could not.
 However, Brother Marcos said they were always welcomed – so with all the blessings coming to them from the monastery, (Inshallah) hopefully Ajata and Virgina will be able to return soon and take that hike to the very Holy Place.

-SEE: Traveling in Egypt 2020 in CURRENT
+For Further Information: SEE: Traveling in Egypt 2020 in CURRENT

-Plus a Visit to A Humanitarian Helping Women in Zambia To Be Self-Sufficient
+Traveling to Islamic, Jewish, Christian and Traditiional Sacred Places Plus a Visit to A Humanitarian Helping Women in Zambia To Be Self-Sufficient

 This CURRENT will follow the exact order of the itinerary of the Embrace Founders.
 Therefore, it will start with Morocco, go to Tunisia, then Egypt, Zambia, on to Mozambique and South Africa.